What You Need to Know About Content Marketing for Healthcare

 What is Content Marketing?

-Content marketing is exactly what it sounds like: it's strategic marketing approach focused on creating and distributing valuable, relevant content to attract and retain an identified audience.
+Content marketing is exactly what it sounds like: it's a strategic marketing approach focused on creating and distributing valuable, relevant content to attract and retain an identified audience.
 That content can take a variety of forms, such as blogs, eBooks and videos; it can be distributed via platforms like email and social media, or organically, through search results.

 The key here is that content marketing is a strategy.
 It's not just churning out content for the sake of it or repeating brand messages ad nauseum.
 Instead, it's a scientific approach to a creative and communicative venture.
 Without that strategic backbone, your content is just a bunch of stuff.